In this section, you'll find all the information you need to visit the national parks of Tanzania on an independent self-drive safari, including:

 Vehicle entry fee at the national parks for your Roadtrip rental car is 23,600 TSH ($10)per day for the RAV4 and 41,300 TSH ($20) per day for the Landcruiser.
 Public campsites managed by TANAPA cost $ 35.40 per person/night.
 So-called special campsites, a concession given to a private safari outfitter to operate a mobile camp, cost $59 per person/night.
 If you are staying in a private mobile camp, ask if TANAPA camping fees are included in the price.

 The fee for the Ngorongoro Conservation Area is $70.80 per person per 24 hours, plus the vehicle fee as mentioned above.
-This is payable by all who enter the Conservation Area, even if you are only in transit through the NCA, you still have to pay the NCA fee twice: on your way going to the Serengeti and on your way returning from the Serengeti.
+If you are planning to visit the Serengeti and are only in transit through the NCA, you still have to pay the NCA fee twice: on your way going to the Serengeti and on your way returning from the Serengeti.
 If you want to enter the crater, you have to pay the additional Crater Service Fee of $295 per vehicle each time you go down the crater.
 Read more about how much to budget for your Ngorongoro Safari drive in our Destination Guide, here.

 Selous is a private reserve and the largest game reserve in Africa.
 Conservation fees are $88.50 per person, vehicle entrance fee is 23,600 TSH and public campsites cost $35.40 per person/night.